j3rrywan9/scala-study/doc/sbt.md

 #### Standard organization of sources

+Let's take a look at the `sources` task and determine the source layout conventions from there.
+A simple run of `inspect tree sources` reveals the structure

 You can see that the list of sources is taken from two aggregates:
 * **unmanagedSources** - A discovered list of source files using standard project conventions
 * **managedSources** - A list of sources that are either generated from the build or manually added